acmdas/das_fieldstones/morefieldstones2017.md

 ## Belief
 Sat, 24 Jun 2017

 "I have heard it confidently stated, for instance, that the American troops had been brought to Europe not to fight the Germans but to crush an English revolution.
-One has to belong to the intelligentsia to believe things like that: no ordinary man could be such a fool."&mdash;George Orwell, *<a href="http://orwell.ru/library/essays/nationalism/english/e_nat" target="_blank">Notes on Nationalism</a>*
+One has to belong to the intelligentsia to believe things like that: no ordinary man could be such a fool."&mdash;George Orwell, [*Notes on Nationalism*](http://orwell.ru/library/essays/nationalism/english/e_nat)

 ## Fantasies
 Sun, 25 Jun 2017